Stephen Short: 1992–2000: Shift to US production

 In early 1992, Short was invited to the United States to discuss the possibility of opening a US branch of Trident Studios.
 Following several meetings, Short decided to rather focus on production and to move on from the studio ownership business.
 After spending a brief amount of time in Los Angeles, California, Short traveled across the United States answering requests to become involved in many different musical projects.
 During this phase of his career, Short worked with popular musicians such as Remy Zero as well as Phil Collins.
-Short was awarded a Grammy for his work with the Christian band dc Talk and another Grammy for his work with Chaka Kahn.
+Short was awarded a Grammy for his work with the Christian band dc Talk and another Grammy for his work with Chaka Khan.
 Over the years, Stephen continued producing for major labels such as Epic Records, Capitol Records, and many others.
 In 1997, the band Ben Folds Five released the song "Steven's Last Night in Town", which is based on Stephen Short's friendship with Ben Folds.

 2001–2015: Artist management

 Identifying a need to develop and nurture young artists, Short formed a production & management company.
 In 2001, Short signed a band he discovered and managed called Limousine to Jimmy Iovine of Interscope Records.
 Eighteen months later, Short discovered a group called Augustana, and signed them a two million dollar deal with Sony and EMI publishing.
-In the mid to late 2000s, Short had developed more emerging artists including This World Fair and Camera Can't Lie.
+In the mid to late 2000s, Short had developed more emerging artists including This World Fair Windsor Drive and Camera Can't Lie.